arunkpatra/athena/README.md

 businesses selling these gift cards.
 Interestingly, as one is aware, its best to ensure that customers redeem gift cards as much as possible.
-That **increases the chances of uplift**, acquire new customers, promote new business and actually allow the business to **keep the revenue from the gift card sales** at the first place (technically speaking in accounting terms, the GC sale revenue is nothing more than a liability on the books till the consumer actually redeems the gift card!)
+That **increases the chances of uplift**, acquire new customers, promote new business and actually allow the business to **keep the revenue from the gift card sales** at the first place (technically speaking in accounting terms, the GC sale revenue is nothing more than a liability on the books till the consumer actually redeems the gift card!).

 ## The problem: What business wants